 (b) The decision taken by the remaining members of the Board, and the reasons for such decision, must be recorded in the minutes of the meeting in question.

-(4) If any member of the Board contravenes subsection (1), (2) or (3), any decision of the Board to which such conflict of interest relates shall be null and void.
+(5) If any member of the Board contravenes subsection (1), (2) (3) or (4), any decision of the Board to which such conflict of interest relates shall be null and void.

-(5) A member of the Board is guilty of an offence and liable on conviction to a fine not exceeding R250 000 or to imprisonment for a period not exceeding five years, or to both such fine and imprisonment, if he or she contravenes subsection (1), (2) or (3).
+(6) A member of the Board is guilty of an offence and liable on conviction to a fine not exceeding R500 000 or to imprisonment for a period not exceeding five years, or to both such fine and imprisonment, if he or she contravenes subsection (1), (2) (3) or (4).

 Code of Ethics

-12. (1) Subject to subsection (2), the Board must, in consultation with the Minister, adopt and make publicly available on its website, a code of ethics for members of the Board.
+12. (1) Subject to subsection (2), the Board must, in consultation with the Minister, develop and make publicly available on its website, a code of ethics for members of the Board which must be reviewed at least every 5 years.

-(2) The code of ethics must be adopted by the Board within 120 days from its appointment and must at least provide for the following—
+(2) The code of ethics must be developed by the Board within 120 days from the appointment of the first Board in terms of this Act and must at least provide for the following—

-(a) fiduciary duties of members of the board including the duty of a member to at all times, diligently perform his or her functions of office and exercise the utmost good faith, honesty, integrity and care in the performance of his or her function;
+(a) fiduciary duties of members of the board including the duty of a member to diligently perform his or her functions of office and exercise the utmost good faith, honesty, integrity and care in the performance of his or her function;

 (b) the procedure for annual and ad hoc declarations of interest to the Minister; and